St. Mary's College of Maryland: Music

 The Fiske Guide to Colleges ranked St. Mary's College as one of the best small universities/colleges in the U.S. for music study since 2003, and was the only public liberal arts college listed.
 St. Mary's College removed the music major in 2021, however, and added a new Performing Arts major.

 Fulbright program

 St. Mary's College has had many students and faculty win Fulbright awards.
 In the 2009–2010 academic year, the college had the second highest number of student Fulbright winners of any public liberal arts college in the nation.

 In the 2011–2012 academic year, the college had the third highest number of faculty Fulbright winners in the United States among public and private baccalaureate colleges (undergraduate colleges).

-Leadership development programs

-There are many opportunities for leadership development on campus, including positions as a resident assistant (RA), as an orientation leader (OL), on the school's student Judicial Board, as a Multicultural Academic Peer Program (MAPP) mentor, within the active Student Government Association (SGA), and among the various programs boards.